 It might sound strange, but most tire blowouts actually happen from tires with low air pressure, not tires with high air pressure.

 This is because when tires are underinflated, their rolling resistance increases significantly.
 If you imagine pedaling a bicycle with an almost flat tire, you will get the idea.
 There is a lot more rubber touching the road when a tire is low.
-An RV tire footprint gets 18% longer if the tire is underinflated by 30%.
+An RV tire footprint gets 18% larger if the tire is underinflated by 30%.
 That is why a bike with a low or flat tire is so hard to pedal and steer!
 You also get a lot of heat that is generated from the friction of more rubber on the road as well as sidewall flexing.
 When air gets hot, it expands, and in a tire that has been weakened by underinflation, that air will find a place to go in a hurry through a blowout if you are not careful.

 When you have more rolling resistance, you get lots of other problems too: lower fuel economy, uneven wear, and possible tread separation.
 Fuel prices are generally higher in the summer months when we all want to be out using our RVs, so even a 1-2% drop in fuel economy due to low air pressure can have a serious impact on your budget.
 You will also reduce the life of your tires, and replacing them sooner than expected makes a noticeable dent in your wallet, too.